Bromegrass Types

 Prairie brome- Bromus willdenowii

 Prairie brome requires higher fertility areas, performing best on drier, free-draining areas.
 Prairie bromes can be grazed, but do not tolerate frequent grazing without relieve and recovery time.
-Lakota and Dixon prairie bromes are extremely palatable, erect broad-leaved perennial grasses with superior growth during late summer, autumn and winter.
+Prairie bromes are extremely palatable, erect broad-leaved perennial grasses with superior growth during late summer, autumn and winter.
 They are drought tolerant, but will not tolerate set stocking.
 Therefore, they are best suited to controlled beef and MIG dairy grazing systems as well as hay and silage production.

 Smooth brome- Bromus inermis